 - Allow for a co-signer release.
 This allows the co-signer to be released from their obligation once certain conditions are met, such as a consistent payment history or a specific period since the debt was incurred.
 However, co-signer releases are not always granted and depend on the lender’s policies.

-Anyone co-filing bankruptcy in Georgia should consult with an experienced bankruptcy attorney to explore their options and understand their rights.
+Anyone co-filing bankruptcy in Georgia should consult an experienced bankruptcy attorney to explore their options and understand their rights.

 Contact CMC Law now to work with the top Atlanta bankruptcy attorney.
 Charles M. Clapp will guide co-signers through bankruptcy, protect their interests, and help them make informed decisions.